InfinityG/ig-coin-admin/README.md

 - install ruby locally (see https://www.ruby-lang.org/en/installation/)
 - install git locally (eg: http://git-scm.com/download/mac for OSX)
+- from the command line:
  - install the bundler gem via 'gem install bundler'
  - create a directory for the project (eg: 'ig-coin-admin')
  - clone the project from github via 'git clone https://github.com/InfinityG/ig-coin-admin.git ig-coin-admin'
  - cd to the root of the new directory
  - run 'bundler install' (this will install the dependencies required by the project, eg: rack)

 Running the application
 -----------------------